About Business Objects

 Mapping is defining the data source for your measures and dimensions.

 Once you add your measure and dimension to your Business Object, you must define where Illuminate should look for this data.
-This is required when activating your Business Object that starts the data capture process.
+This is required when activating your Business Object, which starts the data capture process.

-To define the data source, select the Map button next to each measure and dimension defined for your Business Object and provide the corresponding JSON paths.
+To define the data source, select the Map button next to each measure and dimension defined for your Business Object, select the Category and Subcategory, and provide the corresponding JSON path keys, where needed.

 Map button